vanmars/galactic-age-calculator/README.md

 ## Setup/Installation Requirements

-To View Project:
-* Open a web browser of your choice and navigate to the following page:

 To Extend This Project:
 * Clone this project using the 'git clone' command in terminal/command line.
 * Navigate to cloned folder in terminal and run 'npm install' to download all dependencies.